Benedek4000/eng130_cloud_computing/README.md

 - once the template is created, create a new auto-scaling group based on the template created
 - in a few minutes, the first instances should be created

+### Creating an alarm

+in AWS:
+- add ASG to a dashboard
+- in the dashboard, create an alarm, by specifying the conditions for the alarm to trigger and by setting up an alarm group, the members of which would receive the alarm when triggered